-*Mainland used as a proper noun refers throughout to Orkney's principal island, formerly Hrossey on which SB, Y, W and V are marked at right; as a common noun it refers to the foreign country just south of Orkney and not shown on the map at right.
+*Mainland used as a proper noun refers to Orkney's principal island, formerly known as Hrossey or Horse Island.
+As a common noun it refers to the foreign country ca. 6 miles south of Orkney and not shown on the map at right.

 Finds of Mesolithic-type tools from Valdigar [V] and Tankerness, as well as flints at Yesnaby [Y], the Knap of Howar again and Seatter are evidence of humans, probably seasonal migrants, earlier than the Neolithic.
 Mesolithic (12,000 - 3,800 BC) stone buildings are unrecorded in Orkney or Scotland, but two circular timber buildings with central hearths have been found at Wideford [W] on Mainland lying underneath a stone building that dates to the Early Neolithic.
 [Denison 2003] “A charred hazelnut shell, recovered during the excavations at Longhowe in 2007, has been dated to 6820-6660 BC.
 This pushed back the earliest confirmed date of the occupation of Orkney by 3,000 years” [Wikepedia: ‘Tankerness’ 2.iii.14] There was birch and hazel scrub on Orkney till around 3,500 BC.
 Its disappearance is ascribed partly to deteriorating climate but mainly to human activity.
 Evidence of humans in Orkney has been pushed back even further by flint finds on Stronsay at Links House [LH] in 2007.
 Naomi Woodward, their discoverer, said; I think that it is quite early Mesolithic, dating from between 9000 BC - 7000 BC, but we'll need to wait for dates before we can know for sure...
 We're hoping we can get some charcoal deposits that will allow the site to be carbon-dated.
 Depending on these results, we could have Orkney's first in situ evidence of Mesolithic ‘settlement’.
 [Internet: Orkneyjar] If the dates prove correct this will not only be the earliest evidence of humans in Orkney but in the whole of Scotland.